liupei101/DSCA/README.md

 First of all, you should download the slides from the project `TCGA-BRCA` in official TCGA website.
 The details regarding slide donwload can be found at [the first tutorial - Downloading-Slides-from-TCGA](https://github.com/liupei101/Pipeline-Processing-TCGA-Slides-for-MIL/blob/main/S01-Downloading-Slides-from-TCGA.ipynb) and [the second tutorial - Reorganizing-Slides-at-Patient-Level](https://github.com/liupei101/Pipeline-Processing-TCGA-Slides-for-MIL/blob/main/S02-Reorganizing-Slides-at-Patient-Level.ipynb). **Note** that the dataset label of patient survival is available at `./data_split/tcga_brca/tcga_brca_path_full.csv` so you can skip some steps of label data acquisition in the second tutorial.

 Then, just like most procedures of WSI analysis, we process each WSI into small patches.
 A detailed tutorial is given in [the third tutorial - Segmenting-and-Patching-Slides](https://github.com/liupei101/Pipeline-Processing-TCGA-Slides-for-MIL/blob/main/S03-Segmenting-and-Patching-Slides.ipynb).
+In DSCA, we prepare high- and low-resolution patches.
+Their details are given as follows.

+#### low-resolution patches

 Specifically, to obtain the region-aligned patches at a high resolution and a low one, we first process each WSI into patches at a low resolution (`level = 2`, downsampled `16x`) using the command as follows
 ```bash
 # Sample patches of SIZE x SIZE at LEVEL
 LEVEL=2